 International Year of Indigenous Languages

-Governments, organizations, and businesses have partnered with UNESCO and taken action to promote the use of Indigenous languages, to provide access to education in and about Indigenous languages, and to support the revitalization of Indigenous languages this year.
-Perhaps even more important though, are the efforts communities, schools, and individuals across the country are making to spread awareness of the beauty of their languages.
-One such example is the students at Allison Bernard Memorial High School in Cape Breton, Nova Scotia, who translated and recorded a cover of Blackbird by the Beatles in Mi’kmaq.
+Governments, organizations, and businesses have partnered with UNESCO and taken action during the International Year of Indigenous Languages.
+The goal is to promote Indigenous languages, provide access to education in and about Indigenous languages, and support the revitalization of Indigenous languages.
+Perhaps even more important, though, are the efforts communities, schools, and individuals across the country are making to spread awareness of the beauty of their languages.
+One such example is the learners at Allison Bernard Memorial High School in Cape Breton, Nova Scotia, who translated and recorded a cover of Blackbird by the Beatles in Mi’kmaq.

-With both National Aboriginal History Month and National Indigenous Peoples Day coming up, it seems fitting to celebrate the histories and worldviews held in Indigenous languages by highlighting the resources we have created in collaboration with our partners.
-The teachers we work with want to see their students using their own languages to communicate and in their everyday interactions.
-The digital language resources we create with our partners help students learn their mother tongue and focus on using words and phrases in authentic contexts.
+National Aboriginal History Month and National Indigenous Peoples Day are coming up.
+It seems fitting to celebrate the histories and worldviews held in Indigenous languages by highlighting the resources we have created in collaboration with our partners.
+The educators we work with want to see their learners using their languages to communicate in everyday interactions.
+The digital language resources we create with our partners help learners learn their mother tongue and focus on using words and phrases in authentic contexts.
 We are proud to feature resources that support listening to, learning, and using six different dialects from across Canada.
 The resources below showcase some examples of what we’ve created for each dialect.

 Created with: Nelson House

-In this video, students learn Cree words for different types of trade and travel by comparing the past and the present.
-Students are also introduced to the concept of sustainable development.
+In this video, learners learn Cree words for different types of trade and travel by comparing the past and the present.
+It also introduces learners to the concept of sustainable development.

-This video situates new Cree words into the real context of learning the cultural significance of various forms of transportation, and the types of trade that have occurred over the years.
-This context will help support students in understanding these vocabulary terms and their usage.
+This video situates new Cree words into the real context of learning the cultural significance of various forms of transportation and the types of trade over the years.
+This context will help learners understand these vocabulary terms and their usage.

 Created with: Treaty Six Education Council

-In this handout, students have the opportunity to use Plains Cree words, which they have already learned, in a role-play exercise.
+In this handout, learners have the opportunity to use Plains Cree words, which they have already learned, in a role-play exercise.

-Offering students the opportunity to not only hear and see words but also to speak and act out situations while using new vocabulary is a great way to encourage vocabulary retention.
+Offering learners the opportunity to hear and see words and speak and act out situations while using new vocabulary is a great way to encourage vocabulary retention.

 Created with: Potlotek First Nation

-It is important that students see how language is used in everyday and current contexts.
-This video teaches language while also teaching about an important legal victory for the Mi’kmaw Nation that continues to have impacts today on commercial fisheries in Nova Scotia.
+Learners must see how to use language in everyday and current contexts.
+This video teaches language while also teaching about an important legal victory for the Mi’kmaw Nation that continues to impact commercial fisheries in Nova Scotia.

 Created with: Simon Jacob Memorial

-This resource helps students learn how to use some basic sentences to express their emotions in Oji-Cree.
-Students are shown a picture of a person exhibiting an emotion along with the sentence in Oji-Cree.
-Students then guess the corresponding sentence in English.
+This resource helps learners learn how to use basic sentences to express their emotions in Oji-Cree.
+It shows learners a picture of a person exhibiting an emotion and the Oji-Cree sentence.
+Learners then guess the corresponding sentence in English.

 Language is, first and foremost, a tool for expressing ourselves.
-Teaching students how to recognize, identify, and explain their emotions is an important part of a teachers’ role.
-Showing students how to do those things in their own language is a powerful experience and may allow students to express more than they could otherwise in English.
+Teaching learners how to recognize, identify and explain their emotions is an important part of a educators’ role.
+Showing learners how to do those things in their language is a powerful experience.
+It may enable learners to express more than they could otherwise in English.